buniumasta/NearEarthObject/README.md

 ## Project Interface

-Now that we understand the data with which we'll be working, let's dive into what our program will actually do

 This project is driven by the `main.py` script.
-That means that you'll run `python3 main.py ... ... ...` at the command line to invoke the program that will call your code.
+That means that you'll run `python3 main.py ... ... ...` at the command line to invoke the program that will call code.

 At a command line, you can run `python3 main.py --help` for an explanation of how to invoke the script.